4mubarak/Smart-shop/README.md

-# E-Commerce Website
+# Smart-shop Website

-A Ecommerce Website made with React.js Framework.
+A Smart-shop is an Ecommerce Website made with React.js Framework.

 ## Demo